jordan-carney/100-days-of-code/log.md

 # 117 Days Of Code - Log
-*Added 17 days due to sick-time.
+*Added 21 days due to sick-time, and various other days missed.

 ### Day 1: January 3, 2017